 So when do you need to bring your child to the doctor?
 Well if your child just has vomiting and they are still hydrated, they are still able to be woken up even if they just want to lie around and sleep.
 That's not anything you need to bring them in for.
 Because we're just going to tell you exactly what I just mentioned, all of the advice I just mentioned.

 If your child looks really dehydrated, their mouth is dry, they are not peeing anything like that, and you're really worried, then it's time to bring them in.
-If they look really sick and you can't wake them up; their mouth is really, really dry, no tears.
-They haven't peed for over 12 hours, then it's actually time to go to the emergency room, because they might need the IV fluids to help rehydrate themselves.
+If they look really sick and you can't wake them up; their mouth is really, really dry, with no tears.
+If they haven't peed for over 12 hours, then it's actually time to go to the emergency room because they might need IV fluids to help rehydrate themselves.

 originally published: August 22, 2014

 - Understanding the Risks of Teen Marijuana Use

 - Exercise as a Prescription for Children's Mental Health

 - Screen Time and Speech Delays in Toddlers

 - Fentanyl Overdoses Are Increasing Among Teens.
 What Can Parents Do?